alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 cd /path/to/working/directory
 ```
 ### Installing Qiime2 on the HPC
+NOTE: KOA has a much older version of Qiime2 already installed, however the code written in this SOP may not be compatible since it is written for a newer version of Qiime2.
+Installing the version associated with this SOP gaurantees code compatability.<br><br>
 To access KOA on the command line run the code below, then enter your UH password & designate two factor authentication preference.
 NOTE: password is invisible and does not show key strokes!
 ```
 ssh user@koa.its.hawaii.edu